Perlecan: Function

 Perlecan is a key component of the extracellular matrix of cartilage where it is essential for normal growth plate development and long bone growth.
 The dwarfism exhibited by the perlecan null mouse resembles the phenotype produced by activating mutations in the gene for FGFR3, a receptor for fibroblast growth factors.
 Perlecan binds to growth factors involved in growth plate development.
 Perlecan isolated from developing growth plates has been shown to bind to FGF-2 via its heparan sulfate side chains, and to FGF-18 via domain III of its core protein and mediates their action on FGF receptors.
 Perlecan likely plays a critical role in the sequestration and/or delivery of FGF-2 and FGF-18 during endochondral ossification.

 Perlecan is also a key component of the vascular extracellular matrix, where it interacts with a variety of other matrix components and helps to maintain the endothelial barrier function.
 Perlecan is a potent inhibitor of smooth muscle cell proliferation and is thus thought to help maintain vascular homeostasis.
-Perlecan can also promote growth factor (e.g., FGF2) activity and thus stimulate endothelial growth and re-generation.
+Perlecan can also promote growth factor (e.g., FGF-2) activity and thus stimulate endothelial growth and re-generation.